CARE Program and Services

 Applying for CARE

 The EOPS application is used to screen for possible CARE students.
-Upon becoming eligible for EOPS, potential CARE students are referred to the CARE coordinator to determine CARE eligibility.
+Upon becoming eligible for EOPS, potential CARE students are referred to the CARE Program Specialist to determine CARE eligibility.

 For additional information about CARE, please call 209.588.5130.